josuenm/purplenotes-mobile/README.md

-# Purple Notes - front-end - Version 1.0
+# Purple Notes - mobile - Version 1.0

 This is a note application focused on accessing from anywhere and whenever you want.